romy47/natura_query_writer_angular_app/README.md

 > Figure 3: The tree visualization correspond to the the boolean query.

 ## Features
-- Autocomplete of search terms as user types, powered by wikipedia API
+- Autocomplete of search terms as user types, powered by Wikipedia API
 - Bootstrap UI Component
-- Insertable lego like search input blocks for slowly building complex queries
+- Insertable Lego-like search input blocks for slowly building complex queries
-- 'Mad Libs' style english sentence with input blocks as blank spaces makes it easier to understand the complex query.
+- 'Mad Libs' style English sentence with input blocks as blank spaces makes it easier to understand the complex query.

 ## Prerequisites